 Shingles have both horizontal seams and vertical seams.
 The seams tend to be the weak points in a roofing structure, and if the home is subject to extreme weather, wind and rain may get in underneath the shingles and damage the roof or the rest of the house.
 Standing seam metal roofing only has the seams between the large panels running unhindered from ridge to eaves.
 The few seams that this type of roofing does have are protected by the fasteners connecting the metal sheets.
 This adds an extra layer of durability against the elements, reduces the chances of moisture getting into the house and strengthens the overall structural integrity of the building.

-Standing seam metal roofing is generally more expensive than asphalt shingles, but it is less expensive than options such as slate and copper while providing many similar benefits.
+Standing seam metal roofing is generally more expensive than asphalt shingles, but it is less expensive than options, such as copper, while providing many similar benefits.
 Standing seam roofs give a home a smooth appearance.
 The straight lines running up and down give it a modern flair ideal for contemporary, country-style and other modern homes.
 They offer an upscale, "industrial chic" sort of feeling, which is becoming more and more stylish.
 Asphalt shingles and other forms of roofing tend to have limited color options because of the way they are manufactured, but this is not the case for standing seam metal roofing.
-Metal roofing comes in many different colors, and the homeowner may be able to find custom colors to perfect a particular vision.
+Metal roofing comes in many different colors, and you may even be able to find custom colors to perfect a particular vision.

 The disadvantages of standing seam metal roofing mainly have to do with the cost and the difficulty in finding home improvement contractors who will install it.
-The process is slightly more involved than asphalt roofing, and the homeowner may have to do a little more research to get a good deal from a contractor.
-Likewise, the cost of the material is significantly higher than that of asphalt shingles.
+We touched on the costs above, but unlike other roofing materials, most roofers can not install standing seam metal roofs.
+The process is much more involved for the contractor and as such, requires unique experience to get the job done right.

 Find A Pro